 This toolkit was created for those who are thinking of making a health care advance directive, such as a living will or durable power of attorney for health care, or who have already signed one.
 It does not create a formal advance directive for the user, but instead helps the user discover, clarify, and communicate what is important to the user in the face of serious illness.
-A written advance directive is more effective if is supported by: (1) informed, thoughtful reflection about the individual’s wishes and values, and (2) personal communication between the individual and his or her likely decision-makers before a crisis occurs.
+A written advance directive is more effective if it is supported by: (1) informed, thoughtful reflection about the individual’s wishes and values, and (2) personal communication between the individual and his or her likely decision-makers before a crisis occurs.
 The tool kit contains a variety of self-help worksheets, suggestions, and resources to accomplish these goals.

-The Center for HIV Law and Policy challenges barriers to the rights and health of people affected by HIV through legal advocacy, high-impact policy initiatives, and creation of cross-issue partnerships, networks and resources.
-We support movement building that amplifies the power of individuals and communities to mobilize for change that is rooted in racial, gender and economic justice.
+The Center for HIV Law and Policy challenges barriers to the rights and health of people affected by HIV through legal advocacy, high-impact policy initiatives, and creation of cross-issue partnerships, networks, and resources.
+We support movement building that amplifies the power of individuals and communities to mobilize for change that is rooted in racial, gender, and economic justice.